CJanecka/Projects_and_CTFs/Defensive Security/README.md

 ![apache  server - top 10 domains](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/6f5fe8db-daac-4f5f-8a4f-cb76f74707a1)

   + This helped us to identify suspicious referrers.
-    - No suspicious referrer domains were identified during our analysis.

 *Figure 19 - Report showing the count of each HTTP response code.*
 ![apache server -  top http responses](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/8a575834-96a1-47bf-a85c-0a58019c1ade)